httpsecure/kembang/examplesite/README.md

 * Bootstrap CSS only
 * About, Tags, and List pages
 * Easy to customize
-* lighthouse score 100%
+* Lighthouse score 100%
-* local font jost
+* Local font jost
 * Mozilla Observatory A+ click this [link](https://observatory.mozilla.org/analyze/kembang-theme.netlify.app)

 This theme using bootstrap 5.2

-using BS for local development
+Using BS for local development

 ```
 custom_css = [ "/css/main.css", "/css/normalize.css", "/css/bootstrap.css"]
 ```
-for production You can use CDN and delete this line parameters
+For production You can use CDN and delete this line parameters
 ```
 "/css/bootstrap.css"
 ```